introvertwebdesigns/mfontenot.github.io/migration/advanced/advanced.md

 ## Advanced Migration Service Overview

 You have spent time with a developer, or yourself, and built the most impressive and complex site for your business and want that evaluated and migrated correctly the first time.
-We want you to be happy with this service and your new site and will work hard to get you there.
+We want you to be happy with this service and your new WordPress site and we will work hard to get you there.
 Since this is the most expensive option, we will work with you very closely before deciding this is the path we take.

 Here is our idea of how we should plan this process.